CCCofficial/Holo2/README.md

 **playChords.py** play notes as a chord, arpeggiated, etc. Requires pyGame midi player.note

+**renameFiles.py** renames files in a directory with an ascending number

 **USB_CAM.docx** how to convert Raspberry Pi into a USB camera

 FUNCTIONS